mrsonne/hubit/examples/tanks/README.md

 # Cascading tanks

-This example shows how to set up models where one compartment (cell, element) consumes the result of an upstream compartment (cell, element).
-In the example, a liquid flows from one tank to the next in a cascading fashion.
-The example encompass two similar tanks models `model_1.yml` and `model_2.yml` that illustrate explicit linking of the tanks useful for unstructured problems and a linking pattern for structured problems, respectively.
+This example shows how to set up models where one compartment (cell, element) consumes a result of an upstream compartment (cell, element).
+In the example, a liquid flows from one tank to the next and encompass two similar tanks models `model_1.yml` and `model_2.yml`.
+The former illustrates explicit linking of the tanks which is useful for unstructured problems while the latter shows a linking pattern useful for structured problems.
 Notice that all the model components presented below share the same entrypoint function even though the configurations are quite different.
 This highlights the powerful separation of implementation and configuration in `Hubit`.

 ## Unstructured compartments - explicit indexing (`model_1.yml`)
 In this example liquid flows into tank 1 with rate `Q_in,1`.
 In tank 1 some process takes place and the yield rate is `Q_yield,1`.
-Tank 2 is similar to tank 1 only the yield rate is `Q_yield,1`.
+Tank 2 is similar to tank 1 only the yield rate is `Q_yield,2`.
 The two yield streams are mixed in tank 3 where another process takes place with yield `Q_yield,3`.
 The entire process is schematically illustrated below

 ```
            ║  Q_in,1                ║ Q_in,2